Friday, 28 March 2014

 So search led me from a simple curiosity about the depiction of Nikola Tesla in a movie, into discovering fascinating human aspirations in SpaceX, Hyperloop, and awesome cars that I expect and HOPE to change the world forever.

 Anyway my point in all of this is that the internet has been a great source of possibilities, inspiration, hope, and happiness for me.
-And living in this present Nigeria with all of its.....issues, I just cannot imagine how my life would have been without the internet and search.
+And living in this present Nigeria with all of its.....issues, I just cannot imagine how my life would have been without the world wide web and without search.

 I hope and pray I would be able to touch more and more people's lives like Zack Matere did in Kenya, with the little knowledge I have about the internet.
 And hopefully, those people would be able to touch other people's lives by sharing the knowledge that they in turn gain from their own unique searches.